UniversalDependencies/docs/_gd/index.md

 * _Bheil thu ga mo leantainn?_ 'Are you following me?'
 (V S asp O V)
 * _Bha esan air a bhean a chaill_ 'He had lost his wife' (V S asp O V)

-The same applies to the usual form of the passive:
-* _Chaidh rannsachadh a dhèanamh_ (V O V)

 ### Core arguments, oblique arguments and adjuncts

 The core arguments are marked by `nsubj` and `obj` if they are noun phrases.
 Oblique arguments and adjuncts are marked by `obl` when they are prepositional phrases.
 Occasionally they are noun phrases in which case we use `obl:tmod` if they indicate a stretch of time or `obl:smod` if they indicate a distance.